iniklakhani/niklakhani.github.io/_posts/2016-12-04-jekyll-on-windows.markdown

 <h4>Ruby DevKit Installation</h4>

 <p>
-	In order to make Jekyll works properly, you may need to install Ruby DevKit.
-It's a self exctracting archive, so extract it in your system. for example i've extracted it in <code>C:\RubyDevKit</code>.
+	In order to make Jekyll works properly, you might need to install Ruby DevKit.
+It is a self exctracting archive, so extract it in your system. for example i've extracted it in <code>C:\RubyDevKit</code>.
 </p>

 <p>